-The inputs are estimated from studies across Ghana and then valued at the current market price.
-For all the three cocoa production systems, labour cost constitutes the greatest component of input cost; it was estimated at 1,494 USD per Ha for shaded cocoa, 1,565 USD per Ha for full sun cocoa and about 2,359 USD per Ha for high tech cocoa.
-Use of fertilizer and agrochemicals was substantially low for agroforestry cocoa estimated at 18 USD and 21 USD per ha respectively but, as expected is highest for high tech cocoa systems, estimated at 551 USD per ha and 165 USD per Ha, respectively.
-Cumulatively, the total costs are highest for the high-tech cocoa system (approximately USD 3,427 per ha), followed by the full sun cocoa system (USD 1,996 per ha) and are lowest for the shaded cocoa systems (USD 1,885 per ha).
+The inputs are estimated from studies across Ghana and then valued at the current market price (Figure 25, Wainaina, et al., 2019).
+For all the three cocoa production systems, labour cost constitutes the greatest component of input cost; it was estimated at 1,494 USD per Ha for shaded cocoa, 1,565 USD per Ha for full-sun cocoa and about 2,359 USD per Ha for high tech cocoa.
+The use of fertilizer and agrochemicals is substantially low for agroforestry cocoa and is estimated at 18 USD and 21 USD per ha respectively.
+As expected, it is highest for high tech cocoa systems, estimated at 551 USD per ha and 165 USD per Ha, respectively.
+Cumulatively, the total costs are highest for the high-tech cocoa system (approximately USD 3,427 per ha), followed by the full-sun cocoa system (USD 1,996 per ha) and are lowest for the shaded cocoa systems (USD 1,885 per ha).

-Figure 27 comparison of input costs in the cocoa production by cocoa system.
+Figure 25 Comparison of input costs in the cocoa production by cocoa system.
+Source: Wainaina, et al., 2019.